Boom or bust? Brexit makes London property outlook hard to read

 "Clever management is all about managing those options and being appropriate with risks," Toby Courtauld, chief executive officer of Great Portland Estates, said in an interview.
 "We are really trying to have our cake and then eat it, whatever happens to the weather outside."

-The dilemma for most office REITs is really whether or not to build.
-Land Securities, the U.K.'s largest real estate investment trust, stopping building on a speculative basis four years ago.
+The dilemma for most office Reits is really whether or not to build.
+Land Securities, the UK's largest real estate investment trust, stopped building on a speculative basis four years ago.
 The firm decided to secure tenants before developing properties to counter the risk of oversupply in a market that was heating up.

 It has instead focused on filling existing properties with tenants on long leases, while reducing debt.
 The firm has also been pushing performance through refinancing and returning capital to shareholders.
 Land Securities will soon have to decide whether to resume projects without securing tenants beforehand: The first of three potential developments will be ready to start work as early as March, the same month in which Britain is due to leave the EU.